iluwatar/java-design-patterns/prototype/README.md

 category: Creational
 language: en
 tag:
     - Gang Of Four
     - Instantiation
+    - Object composition
+    - Polymorphism
 ---

+## Also known as

+* Clone

 ## Intent

-Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.
+The Prototype pattern is used to specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

 ## Explanation

-First, it should be noted that the Prototype pattern is not used to gain performance benefits.
-It's only used for creating new objects from prototype instances.

 Real-world example

 > Remember Dolly?
 The sheep that was cloned!
-Let's not get into the details but the key point here is
-> that it is all about cloning.
+Let's not get into the details but the key point here is that it is all about cloning.

 In plain words